 Is Fashion a Credible Platform for Protest?
 Vivienne Westwood Red Label Spring/Summer 2015, Jean Paul Gaultier Spring/Summer 2015, Stella McCartney | Photo Collage: BoF LONDON, United Kingdom — Last week in Paris, Chanel appropriated the visual signifiers of feminist protest for its seasonal runway show.

 David Cameron has claimed Kardashian kinship, Nick Clegg has starred in an “Uptown Funk” election anthem, and the Labour Party has channelled Katharine Hamnett with their “Hell Yes” slogan tee.
+These recent antics come as no surprise – fashion and politics have long been linked.
 Fashion, Politics to Dedicate 2017 to Women - ASHARQ AL-AWSAT.
 Haute Couture Autumn Winter 2016-17 by Lebanese international fashion designer Elie Saab.

 London-While all Parisians have transformed into political analysts talking about Brexit and its repercussions on lifestyle and fashion, fashion designers and the U.K. said that the coming years will be dedicated to women.
 Britain has made its decision and appointed a woman, “Theresa May,” as a prime minister for the first time since Thatcher.
 Political Movements in Fashion.
 Can fashion have a political conscience?

 The question is a recurring one, and the answers are all too often clichéd.
 Examples of the industry’s insensitivity and lack of sympathy (or knowledge) towards social and political realities surface regularly in the media, and stories about blackface editorials and articles praising the “beauty” and “philanthropy” of the wives of Middle East dictators make the movie Zoolander look like a realistic take on the fashion world.